enloe92/med-tracker-server/README.md

 GET /api/games/all
 ```

-As the title suggests, returns all games in the database
+As the title suggests, returns all medication types in the database

 ```
 GET /api/games
 ```

-This will return the user's games (user id required through middleware)
+This will return the user's medication types (user id required through middleware)

 ```
 GET /api/games/:game_id
 ```

-This will return one singular game based on id
+This will return one singular medication type based on id

 ### Rules Endpoints